3ev/boxes/README.md

 ##New Box Versions

 As boxes are updated (with additional software or whatever), Vagrant will notify that your local box is out-of-date (when you run `vagrant up`).

-Just run:
+You'll need to destroy your VM first before it can be updated (unfortunately).
+To run the update process:

 ```
+# Download the latest box (but don't do anything with it yet)

 $ vagrant box update 3ev/box-name

+# Destroy your VM

+$ vagrant destroy

+# Rebuild with the new box you downloaded

+$ vagrant up
 ```

 to bring your box up-to-date with the latest version.